Setting prices is an ongoing battle.

 Both companies manage their money well and are skilled landscapers.
 GVB started small, just as Billy’s did, and grew into a large company.

-So, how can one landscaper be so much more successful than the other?
+So, how can one landscaper be so much more successful than the other They have done a better job of building value.
+How?

 Businesses that differentiate and create more perceived value will outperform those that don’t.